dlaliberte/google-visualization/controls/README.md

 *   **Visualizations (e.g., `visualization/corechart/`)**: These are the consumers of the `DataView`s or `DataTable`s produced or modified by the controls, and are redrawn by the `Choreographer`.

 This directory forms the backbone of interactive dashboards, enabling users to dynamically explore and refine their data visualizations.The `README.md` for the `controls` directory has been created.

-Next, I'll analyze the `data` directory.
-This also looks like a substantial one.